 What This Means for Canadian Patients

 For Canadians dealing with avascular necrosis of the hip, which can result from steroid use, alcohol use, or injury, HBOT offers results comparable to a surgical procedure (core decompression).
-This makes HBOT a meaningful non-surgical option worth discussing with an orthopedic specialist, particularly for patients who want to avoid or delay surgery.
+This makes HBOT a meaningful non-surgical option worth discussing with an orthopaedic specialist, particularly for patients who want to avoid or delay surgery.

 Canadian Relevance